minprog/programmeren-2/problems/adventure-more/adventure.md

 ### Phase 2: making connections

-Because all rooms have now been created, we can read the connection data and make the actual connections between the rooms.
+Because all rooms have now been created, we can read the connection data from the same file and make the actual connections between the rooms.

 We leave designing the loop up to you, but remember that each line starts with the room number that the connection starts from, and that each line may contain *multiple* other rooms to connect to.
 This is good moment to take out pen and paper and design the algorithm!